caseconsulting/app-website/README.md

 ## Pre-deployment

 Netlify automatically builds deploy previews for all pull requests.
 Pull requests can be created for a branch at https://github.com/caseconsulting/app-website/pulls.
 The list of deployments and previews can be viewed by clicking [here](https://app.netlify.com/sites/app-website/deploys) or the Netlify icon above.
-Note it may take a short time for Netlify to build and that deployments cannot be deleted.
+Note it may take a short time for Netlify to build and deployments cannot be deleted.

 ## Deployment